Correlated phases of moat-band excitons in two dimensions: Interaction energy of the chiral spin liquid

 Assuming equal weights for the coefficients, there are also three possible inequivalent triangle phases, so that

 where the last possibility corresponds to the equilateral case.
 Finally, the interaction energy of the $C_{3}$-compatible hexagonal phase reads

 where again we have assumed equal $|u_{i}|$.
-Note that for the hexagonal phases we have chosen the phases of the coefficients in such a way that they will always minimize the energy depending on the sign of the interaction at the accompanying momentum transfer \footnote{Writing the coefficients as $u_{i} = |u_{i}| z_{i}$, where $|z_{i}| = 1$, an optimal choice for the phases is $z_{i} = 1$ for all $i$ when $\TMatrixKernel_{\dimlessMoatMomentum} + \TMatrixKernel_{\sqrt{3} \dimlessMoatMomentum} < 0$, and $z_{1} z_{4} = 1$, $z_{2} z_{5} = \ec^{2 \iu \pi / 3}$, $z_{3} z_{6} = \ec^{4 \iu \pi / 3}$ when $\TMatrixKernel_{\dimlessMoatMomentum} + \TMatrixKernel_{\sqrt{3} \dimlessMoatMomentum} > 0$.
-This choice lead to the expressions of Eq.\ \eqref{eq:fint6}}.
+Note that we have chosen the phases of the coefficients in such a way that they will always yield the lowest possible interaction energy \footnote{Writing the coefficients as $u_{i} = |u_{i}| z_{i}$, where $|z_{i}| = 1$, an optimal choice for the phases is $z_{i} = 1$ for all $i$ when $\TMatrixKernel_{\dimlessMoatMomentum} + \TMatrixKernel_{\sqrt{3} \dimlessMoatMomentum} < 0$, and $z_{1} z_{4} = 1$, $z_{2} z_{5} = \ec^{2 \iu \pi / 3}$, $z_{3} z_{6} = \ec^{4 \iu \pi / 3}$ when $\TMatrixKernel_{\dimlessMoatMomentum} + \TMatrixKernel_{\sqrt{3} \dimlessMoatMomentum} > 0$.
+This choice leads to the expression of Eq.\ \eqref{eq:fint6}}.
 The assumption of equal $|u_{i}|$ is justified in view of the observation that, in a situation where having unequal coefficients lowers the energy, there will be a stripe phase that is even more stable and which we are already considering.
-This relies on the fact that our soft-core interaction in momentum space has one single dominant minimum.
-In situations with several competing minima the situation is more complicated, and for a perfectly degenerate moat could lead to anisotropic phases or even quasicrystals due to the presence of two or more competing length scales in the interaction potential \cite{mkhonta2013exploring,heinonen2019quantum,mendoza2022exploring,grossklags2024self}.
+This relies on the fact that our soft-core interaction in momentum space has a single dominant minimum.
+In situations with several competing minima the situation is more complicated, and for a perfectly degenerate moat could lead to anisotropic phases or even quasicrystals owing to the presence of two or more competing length scales in the interaction potential \cite{mkhonta2013exploring,heinonen2019quantum,mendoza2022exploring,grossklags2024self}.
 Such an interaction seems rather unnatural for an excitonic system and we do not explore these possibilities any further in this article.